Yuxi0048/PipeNetworkCompletion/README.md

 **Notes:**

-* The code for different architecture variations is not saved explicitly.
+* The code for different architecture variations is not saved.
 Refer to the commented sections within the notebook to reproduce them.
 * You will need to manually modify file paths and names to save models and results on your local machine.

 ### Results